The Central European Institute Søren Kierkegaard

 Every year, the Institute together with KUD Apokalipsa organizes international conference and workshops or programs under the name Kierkegaard's Year.
 From the very beginning, the conferences have been held at Cankarjev Dom in Ljubljana, where they update Kierkegaard's thought every year according to a burning topic concerning the social and spiritual situation in the world.
 The accompanying program is followed by other creative events from philosophical quizzes to theater performances, literary, musical events or painting, photography or comics exhibitions, screenings, etc.

 The Kierkegaard Institute in Ljubljana has also deepened the Central European "spiritual" dialogue and promoted Kierkegaard's research and encouraged new ones in connection with creative possibilities and initiatives on a domestic, Central European and global scale.
 Since its establishment, it has enabled more than 500 lectures in Slovenia and Europe.
 Institute also works closely with some similar organizations around the world, in particular the Kierkegaard Circle from the University of Toronto, with which it co-organized appearances at the 24th World Philosophy Congress in Beijing 2018 in the field of Kierkegaard tables.
 Since 2016 Toronto and Ljubljana also publish a joint sub-collection dedicated to Kierkegaard's monographs in English.
 The editors of the sub-collection are Darko Štrajn from Slovenia and Jasna Koteska from North Macedonia, who is also a member of its Academy of Sciences and Arts.

 The Central European Research Institute Soeren Kierkegaard together with KUD Apokalipsa also publishes professional collections of annual symposia, conferences and workshops in both Slovenian and English language – 13 such publications have been published so far.
-In collaboration with a related institute and Canadian supporters (Kierkegaard Circle, as well as CERI – SK Nitra, Slovakia), it has also published one of the publications Acta Kierkegaardiana Suppliment.
+In collaboration with a related institute and Canadian supporters (Kierkegaard Circle, as well as CERI – SK Nitra, Slovakia), it has also published one of the publications Acta Kierkegaardiana Supplement.
 In cooperation with its partners, the institute has already published around 50 different books in Slovene, English, Slovak or Czech.

 In 2023, in addition to publishing a monographic sub-collection (together with Toronto), the Institute will also start systematically publishing Kierkegaard's works in Slovene in the newly established SKUPI collection (Kierkegaard's Ultimate Production).